Course Director

 - Dive into Deep Learning, Chapter 10: Attention Mechanisms

-Seminar 8: TBD
+Seminar 8: Reza Nageahdar (NVIDIA)

-Lectures 10 and 11: March 11th and 13th – Class Project Presentations.
+Lectures 9 and 10: March 11th and 13th – Class Project Presentations.

 → All Final Projects Due before Lecture 10.